ultraq/lesscss-filter/README.md

 ------------

 ### Standalone distribution
-1. Copy the JAR from [the latest download bundle](http://www.ultraq.net.nz/downloads/programming/LessCSS Filter 1.1.1.zip), or build the project from the source code here on GitHub.
+1. Copy the JAR from [the latest release bundle](https://github.com/ultraq/lesscss-filter/releases), or build the project from the source code here on GitHub.
 2. Place the JAR in the `WEB-INF/lib` directory of your web application.